apegraduate8/react-firehouse/README.md

 ### Step 2

-Create three components, App.js, House.js, and List.js.
+Let's create three components, `App.js`, `House.js`, and `HouseList.js`.
 Be sure to manage your state in App.js.

-In `App.js`, create and function that selects one firehouse that updates the state of the current firehouse.
+In `App.js`, create a function that grabs all of the firehouses and saves them in state.
+Let's also ceate a function that selects one firehouse and updates the state current firehouse.

 ### Step 3